Techtonica/curriculum/command-line/command-line-advanced.md

     history|grep cat
     ```

   - There is a shortcut to search backwards through history and place it on your current command prompt (so it's different from `history` because it doesn't output anything).
 To do this, type Ctrl+R (in your Mac Terminal), and you will see the command prompt change to `(reverse-i-search)`.
-Here, type a string like `cat`, and it'll autocomplete and turn into a previous command that you typed that contained the letters `cat`.
+Here, type a string like `cat`, and it will autocomplete and turn into a previous command that you typed that contained the letters `cat`.
 When you find the one you want to execute, press return and it'll execute the command as if you took the time to type out the whole command again.

 - Writing the output of a command to a file
   - We can add text to a file from the command line without even opening up a text editor.